Matre5/Matre5/README.md

 ### I am Matre Aiguokhian
 I am a data Scientist/Analyst and Backend Developer.

-🔭 I’m currently working on a Symptom-Based Medicine Recommendation System using Machine learning
+🔭 I’m currently working on RxSync the medical/health assistant on web and mobile devices

 <!--
 **Matre5/Matre5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.